OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

-# CLM API – User Stories: Use Case 1 – Client Onboarding (New Client Opening)
+# CLM API – User Stories:
+# Use Case 1 – Client Onboarding (New Client Opening)

-## Stakeholder: External Asset Manager
+## Stakeholder: EAM External Asset Manager / FIM Financial Intermediary

 - As an external asset manager,
   I want to send a structured client onboarding package
   so that the bank can automatically initiate the client opening process without manual re-entry.

 - As an external asset manager,
-  I want to specify the account types to be opened (e.g., custody, current, currency-specific accounts)
+  I want to send the necessary client-documentation files through my PMS to the bank
-  so that the bank provisions the correct account setup during onboarding.
+  so that the bank has all the required documents.

 - As an external asset manager,
   I want to track the status of the onboarding request (e.g., received, in review, approved, rejected)